 What is ITIL?
-IT Infrastructure Library definitions and solutions
+Your guide to the IT Infrastructure Library

 The goal wasn't to create a proprietary product that could be commercialized; rather, it was to gather best practices that could assist with what the government recognized was an increasing dependence within the government on IT combined with a painful lack of standard procedures that were increasing costs and allowing errors to perpetuate.
 It quickly became apparent that distributing these best practices would profit both public and private-sector organizations.

-Over the years, the ITIL's credibility and utility became recognized, and in 2005 it’s practices contributed to and aligned with the ISO/IEC 20000 Service Management standard, the first international standard for IT service management; it is based on British standard BS15000.
+Over the years, ITIL's credibility and utility became recognized, and in 2005 its practices contributed to and aligned with the ISO/IEC 20000 Service Management standard, the first international standard for IT service management; it is based on British standard BS15000.

 Since 2013, ITIL is owned by Axelos — a joint venture between the Cabinet Office and Capita.
 Axelos gives businesses the license to use the ITIL framework, while managing updates and process changes.
 However, to use ITIL internally, organizations do not need a license.
-The most recent version of ITIL was released in 2011, under the Cabinet Office, bringing updates to the 2007 version published under OGC.
+ITIL v3 was released in 2011, under the Cabinet Office, bringing updates to the 2007 version published under OGC.

+In 2018, Axelos announced ITIL 4 – a major overhaul to the entire framework and the biggest change since ITIL v3 was published in 2007.
+ITIL 4, which started rolling out in Q1 of 2019, offers a more agile, flexible and customizable version of ITIL that is updated for modern businesses.
+The latest version encourages less siloes, more collaboration, communication across the entire business and integrating agile and DevOps into ITSM strategies.

 What's in the ITIL?